 - TD Rewards – .50 cents per point

-You only really need to worry about the base value of your Aeroplan and Marriott Bonvoy points since the value of your redemptions will change depending on what you’re booking.
-The rest of the programs have a fixed value per point (although a few of the programs have additional redemption options), so it doesn’t matter much.
+You only really need to worry about the base value of airlines and hotel programs since the value of your redemptions will change depending on what you’re booking.
+The rest of the programs have a fixed value per point (although a few have additional redemption options), so it doesn’t matter much.

-Basically, when redeeming Aeroplan points, you want them to be worth around 2 cents each.
-For Marriott Bonvoy, aim for a value of .9 cents each.
-If the value falls well below that, then save your points and pay cash.
+Basically, when redeeming Aeroplan points, you want them to be worth around 1.5 tp 2 cents each.
+For Marriott Bonvoy, aim for a value of 0.9 cents each.
+If the value falls below that, save your points and pay cash.
+Not only paying cash will save your points for a better value redemption later, but you will also earn points when paying for a flight or a stay.

-Now let’s look at another example.
+Now let’s look at an example for Marriott.
 I recently searched for a stay at the Sheraton Wall Centre in Vancouver.
 The cash rate was $296 per night after taxes and fees.
-At the time of my initial search, they had peak pricing, so it would cost me 40,000 Marriott Bonvoy points for a free night.
+At the time of my initial search, the points cost was 40,000 Marriott Bonvoy points for a free night.

-Since I have a base value of Marriott Bonvoy points at .9 cents each, this redemption represents an 18% devaluation.
+Since I value one Marriott Bonvoy point at 0.9 cents each, this redemption represents an 18% opportunity cost.
 In my opinion, it wasn’t worth using my points, so I decided to pay cash.

-Oddly enough, a few days before my stay, I searched the hotel again and I noticed that they had changed the redemption price to standard rates.
-Getting a free night would now only cost me 35,000 points.
+Oddly enough, a few days before my stay, I searched the hotel again, and I noticed that the points cost had changed and getting a free night would now only cost me 35,000 points.
 I quickly did the math to see if this was worth it.

-As you can see, once you know the formula to calculate the value of one point and have an established base value, it’s easy to figure out if a redemption is worth it or not.
+As you can see, once you know the formula to calculate the value of one point and have an established base value, it’s easy to determine whether a redemption is worth it.

 Travel Hacking for Lazy People